Maximize Your Game by Mastering these 5 Mental Toughness Skills

 - Resiliency.
 It’s not a question of if you will fail, but when.
 What this means is that life is full of stress, adversity, frustration, and failure, so the better you galvanize your stress response and resiliency, the more likely you will blow past the competition during tough times.

 Believe in your abilities and almost anything is possible.
 The key, however, is not just identifying targets to improve, but actually putting in the efforts needed to be the best.
-Remember, the best athletes you will face this year likely are the first ones to practice, and the last ones to leave — can you match (or beat) their effort?
+Remember, the best athletes you will face this year likely are the first ones to practice, and the last ones to leave — can you match (or beat) their mental toughness?